|Spacecraft Mission Pages|

 Where is the Juno Spacecraft right now?

 The app above shows the trajectory of the Juno Spacecraft and where it is right now.
-You can also wind the animation backwards in time to watch its launch and its flyby of the Earth before entering Jupiter Orbit in 2016, and crashing into Jupiter at the end of its mission in 2018.
+You can also wind the animation backwards in time to watch its launch and its flyby of the Earth before entering Jupiter Orbit in 2016.
+However with the mission now extended into 2025, the animation will be extended soon to show the additional 42 orbits.

 Juno Flight Path

-Juno was launched on the 5th of August, 2011, and entered into orbit about Jupiter on July 4th 2016 and will study the planet until February 2018 when it will de-orbit and crash into Jupiter.
+Juno was launched on the 5th of August, 2011, and entered into orbit about Jupiter on July 4th 2016 and was planned to study the planet until February 2018 when it was to de-orbited and crashed into Jupiter.
+However an extension to the mission means the spacecraft will survive until July 2021.

 Juno's mission is intended to improve our understanding of the solar system's beginnings by revealing the origin and evolution of Jupiter.
 Specifically, Juno will…